jakeahumphreys/jakeahumphreys/README.md

   - This will need porting to Blazor WPF, MAUI is just too slow in its current format and I don't even need the android components.
 - A Productivity app that will feature Task Managament, Notes, Timers & More written in Blazor/WPF [Tapp](https://github.com/jakeahumphreys/Tapp)
 - A Simplistic Youtube video downloader / converter written in Blazor/WPF [YtDownloader](https://github.com/jakeahumphreys/YtDownloader)
+- [MClock](https://github.com/jakeahumphreys/MClock), a continuation of a work day utility created by a colleague

 ## 🧠 Programming Skills & Experience
 * .Net Framework / .Net Core